-Three contrasting songs or arias performed from memory.
-These should include one Italian art song or aria from the 17th or 18th centuries, one song in English from any period (excluding musical theater), and one work of the singer's choice
+Three contrasting songs or arias: One Italian art song or aria from the 17th or 18th centuries, one song in English from any period (excluding musical theater), and one work of the singer's choice.

 All selections must be performed in their entirety, although long instrumental accompaniments may be shortened.
 Unless written for unaccompanied voice, the selections should be accompanied.
 The selections should demonstrate the singer's musical sensitivity and technical proficiency.

-Two selections from the standard repertoire of one's instrument and one should be of moderate or fast tempo, demonstrating technical proficiency and one should be slower, demonstrating musical sensitivity.
+Two selections from the standard repertoire of one's instrument: One should be of moderate or fast tempo, demonstrating technical proficiency and one should be slower, demonstrating musical sensitivity.

 Unless written as a concert piece for unaccompanied instrument, such as a Bach suite or a percussion solo, the selections should be accompanied.

-For more information on music scholarships contact Christine Tabor or call 704-894-2357.
+For more information on music scholarships, email Christine Tabor at firstname.lastname@example.org or call 704-894-2357.